Duck-things/Hackclub-Hacker-Quiz/README.md

 ---

 ## Disclaimer
-is you are too lazy (lw like me) to install everything, just go to this link ---> hackclub-hacker-quiz.vercel.app Its the quiz, its a free domain I got from Vercel (😂😂)
+is you are too lazy (lw like me) to install everything, just go to this link ---> [HACKER-QUIZ](hackclub-hacker-quiz.vercel.app)
+Its the quiz, its a free domain I got from Vercel (😂😂)

 ---